OskarSchAft/ab-smart-app-banner-kudago/README.md

 # ab-jsmodule-template

-This is an Aftonbladet template for a front-end module.
+This is an Peter!! template for a front-end module.
 The project aims to give an example of how to implement the best practices that are explained in the link below.

 https://confluence.schibsted.se/display/AftonbladetIT/Frontend+modules